 7 keys to successfully introduce solids to your baby is all about showing the bigger picture.
 Nutrition is not all that matters and it can be challenging to know what to do and when.

-As you accompany your child on their journey to becoming confident eaters, introducing solids consists of a huge step forward.
+As you accompany your child on their journey to becoming confident eaters, introducing solids to babies consists of a huge step forward.
 It is an incredibly exciting time.
 Those signs that baby is ready are in and you have got your first choice of food ready to go!

 What will it be?
 A cereal, some fruit?
 Will you try purees, or go for Baby-Led weaning?
 There is so much info out there you may find yourself confused as to what you should do!

 Here I am trying to clarify a few of the daunting things that may come your way, but remember: be in-tune with your child’s appetite, be patient with your child’s development and see the bigger picture: your child is learning to become a confident eater, you can set them up for success, over the next 18 years.

 The age to start solids

 The WHO’s advice and most of the advice here in Australia, is to start babies at 6 months plus signs of readiness.
 So if your baby seems ready at 5 months, wait a little bit.
 If your baby is 6 months old, but not showing signs of readiness, then wait some more.
 If your baby has reflux then your paediatrician may well have recommended you start earlier, as well as if there are nut allergies in the family.
 Milk is a baby’s superfood, perfectly adapted to their small stomach, yet around 6 months of age, other nutritional needs require the introduction of solids.

 At 6 months of age, babies require additional iron sources.
 Most cereals are iron-fortified and can be offered from 6 months onwards, so do meat, fish, legumes and wholegrain.There is no need to overthink nutrition.
 The simplest way to provide nutrients is to use whole foods prepared from scratch.